chermehdi/go-egor/README.md

 - This one is usefull if you are stuck on a problem, your solution gets `WA` and you can't figure out a testcase that will make it break.
-- If you know how to write a brute force solution to the problem, egor can help with running the that solution that you know gives the correct answer against your (optimal) solution, and figure out when will they differ.
+- If you know how to write a brute force solution to the problem, egor can help with running the solution that you know gives the correct answer against your (optimal) solution, and figure out when will they differ.

 ### Steps to make a batch test
-- Create a batch configuration
+- Create a batch directory structure:

 ```
-egor batch create --has-brute
+egor batch create
 ```

 Running this will create 3 additional files: